How Heat Treating Steel Works

-During World War 2, heat treating steel saw a huge increase in focus and funding as mass manufacturing facilities opened across the country to fuel the war effort.
-The discovery of the additional strength heat treating produced wasn’t the only finding that was made during this time, however.
-Ships that were made from heat-treated steel fractured at weak points when exposed to the cold Atlantic waters.
+During World War 2, heat treatment of steel saw a huge increase in focus and funding as mass manufacturing facilities opened across the country to fuel the war effort.
+The discovery of the additional strength heat treating provided wasn’t the only finding that was made during this time, however.
+Ships that were made from heat-treated steel sometimes fractured at weak points when exposed to cold Atlantic waters.

 This is because as steel (and all metals) increases in hardness, it also increases in brittleness.
-Due to this tradeoff, different methods of heat treating steel were developed to maximize strength without sacrificing resistance to fracturing.
+Due to this tradeoff, different heat treatment methods of steel were developed to maximize strength without sacrificing resistance to fracturing.
 However, before we discuss the specific methods, we need to understand the basic steps of the heat treatment process.

 Heat treating stages

-While the primary steps of heat treating are the same across all methods, there are differences between them that will be talked about in their sections.
+While there are differences between specific methods that will be talked about in their sections, the general steps of heat treating are the same across all of them.
 Heat treating broadly consists of the heating, soaking, and cooling stages to change the metallurgical structure into a stronger, more uniform one without impurities.

 Heating